mementopayments/api/source/index.html.md

 curl "https://api.mementopayments.com/v1/announcements" \
   -H "Authorization: Bearer wxKj3JV6ET1dXVou77675tMqC..."
 ```

-Get a list of all announcements that are relevant to the user.
+Get a list of all announcements relevant to the user that were sent after the time defined by the `start_at` filter.

 ### HTTP Request